dnusca/the-events-calendar-shortcode/readme.txt

 * month - Show only specific Month.
 Type 'current' for displaying current month only. [ecs-list-events cat='festival' month='2015-06']
 * past - Show Outdated Events. [ecs-list-events cat='festival' past='yes']
 * key - Order with Start Date [ecs-list-events cat='festival' key='start date']

+With [The Events Calendar Shortcode PRO](https://eventcalendarnewsletter.com/the-events-calendar-shortcode?utm_source=wordpress.org&utm_medium=link&utm_campaign=tecs-readme-faq-options&utm_content=description) you also get the following options:

+* days - Number of days to show events for ie. [ecs-list-events days='7'] (for a week)
+* hiderecurring - Show only the first instance of a recurring event
+* tag - Show events with a tag [ecs-list-events tag='music'] or specify multiple tags [ecs-list-events tag='music,art']

 = How do I use this shortcode in a widget? =